Iluvitari/AZ104-Notes/Practice exam notes.md

 If attach network interface option is available then vm is off Allow rule with a high priority than a block rule will allow that target and then block all others If no NSG then all traffic allowed
-You can hold one NSG on multiple subnets, vms,
+You can hold one NSG on multiple subnets, vms,nics

 ASG:
 Associated with VM nics for NSG targetting